A Statistical Test for Comparing the Linkage and Admixture Model Based on Central Limit Theorems: Proofs of the Main Results

 \subsection{Consistency}

 We prove Theorem \ref{cons:markers}, i.e. the consistency of the MLE.
 Therefore, we follow the ideas by \cite{van2008hidden}, which are stated in the homogeneous case.
-First, we note that both the transition probabilities and the emission probabilities are Lipschitz continuous in the parameters given Assumption \ref{ass:consistency:inh}.
-This is a direct consequence of the mean value theorem applied to $r \mapsto |e^{-rd_m} - e^{-r'd_m}|.$
+First, we note that both the transition probabilities and the emission probabilities are Lipschitz continuous in the parameters.

-We already know that the true value is the unique maximum point of the likelihood according to Theorem \ref{th:unique}.
-Therefore, we first prove